matt77hias/MAGE-v0/meta/code-guidelines.md

 * Use `.cpp` for C++ source files.
 * Use `.hlsl` for HLSL shader files.
 * Use `.hlsli` for HLSL non-shader files.

+### Line width
+Lines have a maximum width of 80 characters.

 ### Name conventions
 * Use lowercase names for namespaces.